scatterR/oldwebsite/_pages/cv.md

 ======
 * Ph.D in Finance, Stockholm School of Economics, Sweden, 2015-2021 (expected)
 * M.A. in Economics, Simon Fraser University, Canada, 2013-2015
-* B.Sc in Mathematics, Wuhan University, China, 2009-2013
+* B.Sc in Applied Mathematics, Wuhan University, China, 2009-2013
 * B.A. in Economics, Wuhan University, China, 2009-2013

 Work experience